goffinf/helm-charts/README.md

 the latest versions of the packages.
 You can then run `helm search repo
 <alias>` to see the charts.

+Example:

+    helm search repo gh-helm-charts

+    NAME                            CHART VERSION   APP VERSION     DESCRIPTION
+    gh-helm-charts/nginx-hello      0.1.6           1.0             A Helm Chart to manage a deployment of the NGIN...

 To install the <chart-name> chart:

     cd my-working-dir